-Machine learning offers a powerful toolkit for building sound complex prediction systems quickly.
+Machine learning offers a powerful toolkit for building sound complex prediction systems quickly and can transform businesses such as SEO and technical writing.

 This article summarizes a research article published in December 2015, ”Hidden Technical Debt in Machine Learning Systems”, and authored by Google researchers.